 A 'Natural Experiment'

 Does that mean derivatives and other forms of hedging are a waste of money?
 Not necessarily.
-New research, coauthored by Francisco Pérez-González, an assistant professor of finance at the Stanford Graduate School of Business, shows that hedging has indirect benefits that can increase a firm's overall value.
+New research, coauthored by Francisco Pérez-González, an assistant professor of finance at Stanford GSB, shows that hedging has indirect benefits that can increase a firm's overall value.

 It has always been difficult to estimate the effects of hedging on firm value.
 Companies that decide to hedge are often different from companies that don't hedge, making it difficult to interpret the effect of derivatives from differences in company valuations.
 Financial economists don't have the luxury of setting up random experiments between comparable companies that do and don't hedge.

 "We cannot randomly and unexpectedly induce large publicly traded firms to hedge, or to drop an existing risk-management program, just to observe the consequences," says Pérez-González.